matssson/aces-up/README.md

 ![Distribution of scores (n = 1,000,000)](data/score_distribution.png)
 *Figure&nbsp;1.
 Distribution of scores (n = 1,000,000).*

-Note that a score of 3 is less likely than a score of both 2 and 4.
-Other than that the distribution is generally decreasing, with a score of 0 being the most common.
+Note that a score of 3 is less likely than a score of 4.
+Other than that the distribution trends downwards, with a score of 0 being the most common.

 For example runs see [/examples](examples).